aneeshpanoli/CI-CD/gh-webhook.md

             return False
         return True
 ```
+- Setup git hub secret in `utils.py` in the same folder as `settings.py` and import the GH_SECRET from utils to settings.
 5. Setup webhook with url on the github repo settings you want to ci-cd
 6. create a makefile
 ```